 Although most collapsible bottles are used as backups, the SoftBottle has a few features that make it a decent Option A. For starters, it's easy enough to grip and drink from thanks to its hourglass shape.
 Second, it also has a pleat at the bottom that allows you to stand it up by itself.
 Buy here.

-When choosing a water bottle, consider its material, capacity and features.
+When choosing a reusable water bottle, consider its material, capacity and features.

-Plastic, metal or glass?
+Plastic, stainless steel, glass or titanium?
 There are pros and cons to different materials.
 The right one for you depends on what activity you're doing and how you'll use the bottle.

-Stainless steel water bottles are more durable than plastic but also weighs more.
+Stainless steel water bottles are more durable than plastic but also weighs more, so may not be practical for some activities.
 Stainless steel resists odor and residual taste better than plastic.
 It also lends itself to double-walled vacuum construction (the airless space between layers of steel delivers impressive insulating powers with scant bulk).
-The metal bottles on our list include the Owala FreeSip Vacuum Water Bottle, Hydro Flask Lightweight Wide-Mouth Vacuum Water Bottle and All Around Travel Tumbler, Stanley IceFlow Straw Tumbler and YETI Rambler Vacuum Bottle.
+The metal bottles on our list include the Hydro Flask Lightweight Wide-Mouth Vacuum Water Bottle, All Around Travel Tumbler, Stanley IceFlow Straw Tumbler and YETI Rambler Vacuum Bottle.

 Glass water bottles typically offers the cleanest taste, but, as you can imagine, isn't the most practical.
-There are no glass bottles on our list, but the Purist Mover Vacuum (which is made of stainless steel) has a slight glass layer on the inside.
+There are no glass bottles on our list.

 Capacity